+Injecting a person with the intent of vaccination also brings the potential of an adverse reaction.
+In this study there was one adverse reaction, and two possible adverse reactions.
 Of the patients who participated in this study, one showed a clear adverse reaction to the egg-containing vaccine and two had a possible adverse reaction.
-All reactions were mild and needed no immediate intervention.
+All-of the reactions were mild_and needed, with noneed for immediate intervention.
+Because they had an egg allergy, all the patients in the group were considered at high risk, risk, even more so because 79% of them suffered from other atopic diseases as well.

-Because they had an egg allergy, all the patients in the group were considered at high risk, even more so because 79% of them suffered from other atopic diseases as well.
+The group being vaccinated in this study was considered a high-risk group because of their egg allergy, and even more so when 79% of the patients had other atopic diseases besides egg allergy.
+The approach taken in this study shows it is possible to vaccinate egg allergic patients, even those with anaphylaxis to egg and concurring atopic disease, with a regular influenza-vaccine, that has less than 0.333 mikrogram/ml66 mg/ml Ovalbuminovalbumin content.

-Safety of vaccination in patients allergic to egg The study confirmed that patients allergic to egg can be safely vaccinated with a regular influenza vaccine containing $< 0.333 \,\mu g/ml$ ovalbumin, even if these patients had displayed previous anaphylactic reactions to egg and had been diagnosed with concurrent atopic diseases.
-By following the guidelines in the article, we were able to vaccinate the patients allergic to egg.
-If future influenza vaccines were to contain considerably larger amount of ovalbumin, we would consider using the same guidelines as in this study.
+The findings of C. Kelly and V. Gangur that there is a sex disparity in food allergic children under 18 years of age (14), which males predominates, correlates well with our study group where 63% of the patients under 18 are males.
+Safety of vaccination in patients allergic to egg.
+The study confirmed that patients allergic to egg can be safely vaccinated with a regular influenza vaccine containing < 0.333 μg/ml ovalbumin, even if these patients had displayed previous anaphylactic reactions to egg and had been diagnosed with concurrent atopic diseases.
+Patients getting the vaccine fractioned had a higher prevalence of asthma, than the ones getting the vaccine as a single dose.
+Asthma in patients with food allergy increases the risk of anaphylaxis.
+(15) Respiratory involvement was also one of the inclusion criterions for getting the vaccine fractioned, this can explain the difference in asthma prevalence between the patients getting the vaccine fractioned or as a single dose.
+By following the guidelines in the article, we were able to vaccinate the patients allergic to egg. § If future influenza vaccines were to contain considerably larger amount of ovalbumin, we would consider to useusing the same guidelines as in this study.